edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 Millions of institutions have already undergone LEI vetting, and they already use the resulting evidence of their organizational identity in day-to-day behaviors all over the world.
 By adopting tooling that's compatible with the vLEI ecosystem, VVP gives adopters an intriguing option: *just skip the task of inventing a whole new vetting regime unique to telco, with its corresponding learning curve, costs, and legal and business adoption challenges.*

 To be clear, VVP does not *require* that vLEIs be used for vetting.
-However, by choosing an evidence format that is high-precision and lossless enough to accommodate vLEIs, VVP lets telecom ecosystems opt in, either wholly or partially (see {{<interoperability}}), to trust bases that are already adopted, and that are not limited to any particular jurisdiction or to the telecom industry.
+However, by choosing an evidence format that is high-precision and lossless enough to accommodate vLEIs, VVP lets telco ecosystems opt in, either wholly or partially (see {{<interoperability}}), to trust bases that are already adopted, and that are not limited to any particular jurisdiction or to the telco industry.
 It thus offers two-way, easy bridges between identity in phone calls and identity in financial, legal, technical, logistic, regulatory, web, email, and social media contexts.

 # Conventions and Definitions